alexanderkozlenko/random-org/README.md

 ### Features

 - The client supports operation cancellation via the `CancellationToken`.
 - The client supports usage of a custom `HttpMessageInvoker` instance to execute HTTP requests.
-A custom message invoker must have at least `2` minutes timeout for a request according to RANDOM.ORG API requirements.

 ### Specifics

 - Signed data verification does not require an API key, and thus an empty UUID can be used as API key for this case as well.
-- The client respects an advisory delay between generation requests from the server.
-However, guarantees that it will take no longer than `24` hours.
+- The client respects service advisory delay between generation requests (however, not longer than `24` hours).
+- A custom message invoker must have at least `2` minutes timeout for a request according to RANDOM.ORG API requirements.

 ### Limitations

 - API key usage information does not contain information about key creation time and total count of used bits / requests.
 - Generation and verification of integer sequences support only vector parameters.
-- `string` is the only supported type for the optional user data parameter.
+- The `string` is the only supported type for the optional user data parameter.
-- `base64` is the only supported format for BLOBs in JSON.
+- The `base64` is the only supported format for BLOBs in JSON.
-- `10` is the only supported base for integers in JSON.
+- The `10` is the only supported base for integers in JSON.

 ### Examples